 You will understand the importance of a good night’s sleep.
-Not only will you feel more refreshed and energized in the morning, but you will experience the health benefits too.
-You will also be less irritable, which is something your family will be thankful for if they sometimes see the grouchy side of you in the morning.
+Not only will you feel refreshed and energized in the morning, but you will also experience the health benefits.
+You will also be less irritable, which your family will be thankful for if they sometimes see the grumpy side of you in the morning.
 That’s why it’s ideal that your focus should be on creating a sleep-friendly bedroom.

 6 Powerful Tips For Creating A Sleep-Friendly Bedroom

-But if you’re not getting enough sleep, there could be excellent reasons why.
-In some instances, the fault could lie with a sleeping disorder, in which case, a trip to your doctor would be an excellent idea.
-In other cases, it might be your family that is keeping you awake.
-Read the advice here on getting your children to sleep at night if this applies to you.
+But if you’re not getting enough sleep, there could be excellent reasons.
+In some instances, the fault could lie with a sleeping disorder, so a trip to your doctor would be an excellent idea.
+In other cases, your family might be keeping you awake.
+Read the advice on getting your children to sleep at night if this applies to you.

 Or the fault could lie within your bedroom.
 If it isn’t conducive to a good night’s sleep, it’s understandable that you might spend more time awake than asleep after your head has hit the pillow.
 With this particular point in mind, the following suggestions might be helpful to you.
 Here are our tips on creating a sleep-friendly bedroom.

 Replace your mattress

 You will know when it’s time to replace your mattress.
-If it’s no longer as comfortable as it used to be, or if you suspect it might be responsible for your allergies (thanks to those blasted dust mites), you might decide that it’s time to buy something new.
-Of course, you can try turning your mattress over to see if that helps, and you can vacuum your mattress too.
+If it’s no longer as comfortable as it used to be, or if you suspect it might be responsible for your allergies (thanks to those blasted dust mites), you might decide it’s time to buy something new.
+Of course, you can try turning your mattress over to see if that helps and vacuum your mattress too.
 But if problems persist after these steps, invest in a replacement.